How to get a visa for Egypt

 The Nile River has been central to Egyptian history and continues to be the backbone of many itineraries today, especially on the popular Nile cruise.

-Travel planning may be supported with up-to-date information on the visa for Egypt, visa types, and how to apply for Egypt’s eVisa (online visa):
+Plan your trip with up-to-date information on the Egypt visa, visa types, and how to apply for an Egypt eVisa (online visa):

-Do I need an Egypt visa to travel?
+Do I need a visa to travel to Egypt?

 For travel to Egypt, the visa type depends on the purpose of the trip and the passport.
 For tourism, the most common options are the single-entry tourist visa or the multiple-entry tourist visa, which may be applied for online if the nationality appears on the list of eligible countries.